fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

     7. [`(Math.Add)`](https://docs.fragcolor.xyz/shards/Math/Add/) adds a value to its input and outputs the result.

     ??? note
-        Because defn expects a single "value" (called function return value) after the function name and the list of parameters, and our function’s logic (function body) contains multipleshards, a (->)shard is required  used required  to group these severalshards together in a single (return)shard .
-Since this is a common situation with `(defn)` functionshards, a convenient alternative is to use  [`(defblocks)`](https://docs.fragcolor.xyz/functions/macros/#defblocks) instead.
-A `(defblock)` behaves exactly like a function (including the ability to accept input parameters) but can contain multipleshards in it’s body.
-These multipleshards are executed in the order that they appear and `(defblocks)` return value is the output of the lastshard in its body. .
+        Because defn expects a single "value" (called function return value) after the function name and the list of parameters, and our function’s logic (function body) contains multiple shards, a (->) shard is required  used required  to group these several shards together in a single (return) shard .
+Since this is a common situation with `(defn)` function shards, a convenient alternative is to use  [`(defshards)`](https://docs.fragcolor.xyz/functions/macros/#defshards) instead.
+A `(defshards)` behaves exactly like a function (including the ability to accept input parameters) but can contain multiple shards in its body.
+These multiple shards are executed in the order that they appear and `(defshards)` return value is the output of the last shard in its body. .

         ```clojure linenums="1"
-        (defblocks get-index []
+        (defshards get-index []
           (| (Take 0) >= .x)
           (| (Take 1) >= .y)
           .y (Math.Multiply grid-cols) (Math.Add .x))